Tori (wrestler)

-Terri Poch (born August 20, 1964) is an American bodybuilder and former professional wrestler, best known for her appearances with the World Wrestling Federation (WWF) as Tori.
-She opened her own yoga studio in Portland.
+Terri Poch (born August 20, 1964) is an American retired professional wrestler, best known for her time with the World Wrestling Federation (WWF) under the ring name Tori.

 Professional wrestling career

 Early career (1988–1993)

 Poch debuted in 1988 as Taylor Made, a valet for Scotty the Body in Portland's Pacific Northwest Wrestling.

 She joined the Ladies Professional Wrestling Association (LPWA) in 1990 as Terri Power, defeating both Leilani Kai and Judy Martin within her first year with the company.
-On February 23, 1992 at Super Ladies Showdown in Rochester, Minnesota in the Mayo Civic Center she defeated Lady X for the LPWA Championship.
+On February 23, 1992 at Super Ladies Showdown in Rochester, Minnesota in the Mayo Civic Center, she defeated Lady X for the LPWA Championship.
 She was never defeated for the title, as the LPWA ceased operations shortly after her victory.
 She also teamed with Reggie Bennett during their mutual stint with the short-lived organization.

 In the summer of 1992, Poch began wrestling for All Japan Women's Pro-Wrestling.
 She competed in the Japan Grand Prix, finishing ninth, and the Fuji Network tag team tournament with Kyoko Inoue as her partner.
 She remained in Japan until 1993, when she took a hiatus from wrestling.